aarxa/aarxa.github.io/README.md

 ![Home Section](./public/demo.gif)

-This portfolio is a showcase of a frontend developer's work, featuring various sections.
+This portfolio is a showcase of a software developer's work, featuring various sections.

 ## 📦 Technologies